 Away From the Noise

-The Atlanta Mayor’s office of Cultural Affairs and Gallery 72 are pleased to present Away from the Noise/Welcome to Atlanta a collaborative installation project by multimedia artists Carolyn Carr and Michael Gibson.
-The exhibition features two artistic collaborations which allow Carr and Gibson to consider the complicated nature of their beloved city and shared southern heritage.
+The Atlanta Mayor’s Office of Cultural Affairs and Gallery 72 are pleased to present “Away from the Noise/Welcome to Atlanta”, a collaborative installation project by multimedia artists Carolyn Carr and Michael Gibson.
+The exhibition features two artistic collaborations that allowed Carr and Gibson to consider the complicated nature of their beloved city and shared southern heritage.

 Kevin Sipp is Gallery 72 Cultural Affairs and Public Art Coordinator · Curator and Exhibition Designer · Visual/Teaching Artist